http-party/http-server/README.md

 `-r` or `--robots` Provide a /robots.txt (whose content defaults to 'User-agent: *\nDisallow: /')

+`--serverHeader` Show the server headers from ecstatic (defaults to 'True')

 `-h` or `--help` Print this list and exit.